alexjamesdesign/dare-dream-discover-lynn/wp-content/plugins/ninja-forms/readme.txt

 *Changes:*

-* Individual fields can now be excluded from the store submission action.
+* Individual fields can now be excluded from the record submission action.
 * (GDPR) The delete data request action can now be added to a form, allowing your users to request deletion of their Ninja Forms submissions.
 * (GDPR) The export data request action can now be added to a form, allowing your users to request a record of their Ninja Forms submissions.
 * (GDPR) Added templates for data removal and data export requests.